 Fact: So far, research indicates that e-cigarette vapor is safer than traditional tobacco smoke, and has toxicity risks comparable to those of other smoking cessation products.
 E-cigarette vapor contains roughly the same amount of tobacco-specific nitrosamines (TSNAs) as a nicotine patch.

 While it may not be perfect, the bottom line is that e-cigarette vapor is exponentially safer than tobacco smoke.
 Smokers who switch from traditional tobacco cigarettes to non-combustible e-cigarettes, will improve their health significantly.
+To know more about E-cigarette checkout high quality vape juice flavors with nicotine.

 Myth: Vapor released into the environment from e-cigarettes is as harmful to bystanders as secondhand smoke.